 - Battery

 - RAM door

-- · Top case with keyboard
+- Top case with keyboard

 - Optical drive

 - Display module

-- · Display bezel
+- Display bezel

 - Clutch cover

+- Spacers at bezel scoops

-- · Bezel scoops
+- Bezel scoops

 - Inverter board

 - LCD panel assembly

-- Antenna receptors and cables
+- Antenna receptors and cables, top and left

 - 1. With the wireless antenna receptors removed, the left bezel brace is loose from the LCD panel assembly. - 2.
 Follow the replacement instructions in "Antenna Receptors and Cables" to attach the cables before installing the replacement left bezel brace.
 Then reassemble and test the computer.